 Last year we took an Uber XL to our meeting spot, this year a friend with a truck dropped us off.
 Don't expect to have parking at your meet-up spot, and don't think you can drive to the secret location.
 Heck, part of the fun is filling the city streets with people all dressed in white!

-Everything we brought for four people to the 2018 DC Dîner en Blanc; this cart was a lifesaver and holds up to 150 lbs yet easily folds down to fit under your table.
+Everything we brought for four people to Dîner en Blanc; this cart was a lifesaver and holds up to 150 lbs yet easily folds down to fit under your table.

 How Do I Transport Everything to Dîner en Blanc?